anna-stacey/NorthernInteriorGlossing/src/README.md

 - `sh src/prescreen.sh`

 ## Preprocess and Train the Segmentation Model
 - Takes a while.
 Gets all three datasets into the right format for fairseq, then trains fairseq (by calling train_seg.sh).
+Once it's done running (i.e. when you see output telling you the last epoch has completed), you have to manually press enter to make it finish.
 - To run on the dev set: ``sh src/dev_prepare_seg.sh``
 - To run on the test set: ``sh src/prepare_seg.sh``